innovamics/comfor-doc/docs/index.md

 If you're new to Comfor, here are the best places to begin:

 - [Quick Starter Guide](overview/quick_starter_guide.md) – Minimal steps to run
-  your first simulation.
+  your first simulation
 - [User Guide](user/user_overview.md) – Define models, materials, and
-  postprocess results.
+  postprocess results
 - [Downloads](overview/dowload_page) – Get the latest binaries and example
   cases.